When Is the Best Time to Sell a House in Texas?

 • Certain listing months can give you a better selling price or a faster sale

-• Use HomeLight’s free Best Time To Sell Calculator to see your city’s optimal times
+• Use HomeLight’s free best time to sell calculator to see your city’s optimal selling times

 To help you determine the best time to sell a home in Texas faster and for more money, partner with a top agent in your area using HomeLight’s free Agent Match platform.
-Our matching service tool analyzes over 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.
+Our matching service tool analyzes more than 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.

 Header Image Source: (Thomas Park / Unsplash)